OALabs/hashdb-ida/README.md

  </p>

 ### Bulk Import
-If a hash identified by HashDB is part of a module a prompt will ask if you want to import all the hashes from that module.
+If a hash is part of a module a prompt will ask if you want to import all the hashes from that module.
 This is a quick way to pull hashes in bulk.
 For example, if one of the hashes identified is `Sleep` from the `kernel32` module, HashDB can then pull all the hashed exports from `kernel32`.

 <p align="center">
 <img width="367" alt="Screen Shot 2021-09-24 at 4 24 06 PM" src="https://user-images.githubusercontent.com/5906222/134738243-b4a6b8f2-2784-4a8a-9393-e7b676655249.png">